Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 This new Cumulus Visa credit card is interesting.
 It has the same cashback as its successor, and the fees are significantly lower (but you can avoid them).
 The insurance benefits are also improved.

 However, it is not much better than before.
-And there is some intense competition from Cembra.
+And Cembra is fighting back after losing the Cumulus credit card.
 The new Certo One Mastercard World credit card, by Cembra, is superior in many points to the new Cumulus Visa card.

 I plan to move from the Cumulus Mastercard to the new Certo One Mastercard World from Cembra.
-While there is nothing wrong with the card by Migros, the card by Cembra is superior in its cashback systems with better and higher cashback.
+The Cembra card is superior in its cashback systems, with better and higher cashback.

 If you want to learn more about credit cards, you can learn about my credit card strategy.